mohyassine/discount-web-service/README.md

 ```

 ## Introduction
-A simple Spring Boot app that exposes one REST API.
-The endpoint  returns a discount on bills based on the following criteria:
+Discount is a simple Spring Boot app that exposes several REST API end-points to manipulate store purchases data and calculate discounts.
+The discount is based on the following criteria:
 1. If the user is an employee of the store, he gets a 30% discount
 2. If the user is an affiliate of the store, he gets a 10% discount
 3. If the user has been a customer for over 2 years, he gets a 5% discount.